Spend a Lake Michigan vacation or weekend getaway at the DeLano Inn and take advantage of the many things to do in the area!

 Allegan was named the 4th Coolest Small Town 2015 by CNN this week.
 The voting for the best small town occurred at Budget Travel website.
 Come see why our town is a cool small town, the only one in Michigan.

 Allegan is described as a quaint and charming town along the Kalamazoo River.
 Shopping and food is within walking distance of the DeLano Mansion Inn.
 Antiques, quilting, candy, gifts are all items you will find in the downtown area.
 Shows may be seen at the Griswold Theatre next door to the Carnegie Library or see a movie in the Regent Theatre, then walk along the river on the river walk seeing fountains in the summer in the river.
+Watch for the new items appearing along our river.

 Located in charming and scenic Allegan, Michigan, the DeLano Mansion Inn is the perfect Michigan vacation spot, and it is centrally located for all that Southwest Michigan has to offer in recreational activities.
 Just two blocks from downtown historic Allegan, we are located near West Michigan’s endless miles of beautiful beaches and 20 minutes from Saugatuck/Douglas, 25 minutes from downtown Holland, and 35 minutes from South Haven.